al6x/nim/nodem/readme.md

 - TypeScript and Elixir integration.
 - Add support for defaults.
 - HTTP example with autocast from querystring and POST strings
+- Redis in X lines
+- Web Server in 5 lines of Nim

 # Notes